EdWorld Internet Topics

 Kwanzaa

 Like Christmas, Kwanzaa has its own customs and traditions.
 Kwanzaa Recipes will have any class cooking and sampling unique foods for the season.
-Find a handful of ideas for activities your students will enjoy at Kwanzaa Activities at this site.
-Learn about the holiday, create holiday stationery, and bring the celebration to your computer desktop with Kwanzaa Fun from Billy Bear.
+Also, learn about the holiday, create holiday stationery, and bring the celebration to your computer desktop with Kwanzaa Fun from Billy Bear.

 From the Education World Library